tailscale/tailscale-qpkg/README.md

 ## Build

 The build depends on Docker and `make`.
 All other build dependencies are downloaded in the Docker containers.
-To invoke the build, run `make pkg`.
+To invoke the build, run `make build-qdk-container` to build the container and run `make pkg`.
 This builds Tailscale QPKG for different platforms and stores them in **out/pkg**.